rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/manage-role-based-access-control-rbac/cluster-and-project-roles.md

 :::

-### Configuring Default Role Templates for Cluster and Project Creators
+### Configuring Default Roles for Cluster and Project Creators

 You can change the cluster or project role(s) that are automatically assigned to the creating user.